mezquiven/nanostep/Python/Part 5 - Conventions - Conventions for Naming, Indentation and Coding Style.md

 GRAVITY
 ```

 In C or Python, variable names are usually named just like in the first example.
 So variable names can be customer_age, student_address, employee_id and so on.
-In C#, C++ and other programming languages, the second example is used in naming variables and the third one is used for functions.
+In C#, C++ and other programming languages, the second example is used in naming variables and functions while the third one is used for classes.
 Different cases for different names can be helpful in identifying if the name is used for a variable, function, class, etc.

 In C, using a variable name with all of its characters in uppercase is used for a constant value.
 It means that the variable is not going to change in value later on.
 It can be used for variables like gravity or pi.
 This is just a convention so it is up to you if you will follow it or not.